855-693-3572 X 1 Delray Beach and I'll help you understand all the expenses and identify any errors.

 At closing, these taxes are usually paid (Details)

 - Homeowners Insurance

 - Title Insurance

-Sellers: As we negotiate your transaction, I'll not only work to get the optimal sales price, but I'll also advocate for limited closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.
+As we get through the details of your sale, not only will I work to get the optimal sales price, but I'll also campaign for limited closing costs.
+And once we've arrived at an agreement, I'll walk you through the closing costs so you are aware of exactly where your money is going.

-Buyers: When buying a property in Palm Beach County, you will get a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not startled when you reach closing time.
-I'll be willing to look over the GFE with you, answering your questions and highlighting any estimates in question.
+When purchasing a house in Palm Beach County, you'll be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not astonished when you get to the closing table.
+I'll be happy to review the GFE with you, answering your questions and highlighting any estimates that seem questionable.